valohai/aws-private-workers/README.md

-# Valohai Private Workers CloudFormation
+# Valohai Hybrid Setup - CloudFormation

-This repository contains a CloudFormation template to deploy the resources required by a Valohai Private Workers setup in AWS.
+This repository contains a CloudFormation template to deploy the resources required by a Valohai Hybrid setup in AWS.

-There are five templates in total:
+There are six templates in total:

 ```
 main.yml
 ├── network.yml
 |   └── subnet.yml
+├── s3bucket.yml
 ├── worker-queue.yml
 └── workers.yml
 ```